-1. Smart factories could add up to $160 billion annually to the global auto industry as productivity gains by 2023 onwards.
+Drawing on a survey of 320+ automotive manufacturers, our research reveals that smart factories could add up to $160 billion annually to the global auto industry in productivity gains by 2023 onwards.

-2. The automotive industry is the most enthusiastic about smart factories – it is making larger investments and setting higher targets for its digital manufacturing operations than any other sector.
+- The automotive sector is the most enthusiastic industry about smart factories – it is making larger investments and setting higher targets for its digital manufacturing operations than any other sector;

-4. Those that are making the best progress invest 2.5 times more than the companies that are struggling.
+- Those who are making the best progress invest 2.5 times more than the companies who are struggling.
 Additionally, they are involving their leadership teams, developing their talent, and investing in the right areas.
-By the “right areas,” we mean those smart factory components that are critical for the future, such as manufacturing intelligence and predictive maintenance.
+By the ‘right areas’, we mean those smart factory components that are critical for the future, such as manufacturing intelligence and predictive maintenance.

-5. More manufacturers could make a success of this opportunity if they follow in the footsteps of a cohort we call the “digital masters.”
+- More manufacturers could make a success of this opportunity if they follow in the footsteps of a cohort we call the ‘digital masters’.
 This is a group that, in particular, has manufacturing operations functioning at a high level of digital maturity.